SciML/SciMLSensitivity.jl/docs/src/tutorials/direct_sensitivity.md

 Forward sensitivity analysis is performed by defining and solving an augmented ODE.
 To define this augmented ODE, use the `ODEForwardSensitivityProblem` type instead of an ODE type.
-For example, we generate an ODE with the sensitivity equations attached for the Lotka-Volterra equations by:
+For example, we generate an ODE with the sensitivity equations attached to the Lotka-Volterra equations by:

 ```@example directsense
 using OrdinaryDiffEq, SciMLSensitivity